 TWENTY-ONE LAKE (Otter Tail) Sunfish: possession limit 10.
 Northern pike, largemouth and smallmouth bass: catch-and-release only.
-Crappie: possession limit five.
+Crappie: possession limit 5.

-TWO ISLAND LAKE (Cook) Smallmouth bass: all from 14-20" must be immediately released.
-One over 20" allowed in possession.
+TWO ISLAND LAKE (Cook) Smallmouth bass: all from 14-20" must be immediately released, only 1 over 20" allowed in possession.